 The choice of Lviv as the venue for the Assembly was not an accident.
 Part of the local intelligentsia was gathered around left-wing communities and had a strong anti-nationalist and anti-war orientation.
 Moreover, Lviv, being a cultural and ethnic melting pot of the Second Polish Republic, witnessed antisemitic and nationalist attitudes fueled by repressions towards simple people and ethnic minorities and brutal measures in reaction to the protests of the unemployed.

-The main organizer of the General Assembly of the Employees of Cultural Institutions for the Defence of Freedom and Progress was the Communist Party of Poland and one of the most important members of the organizing committee was Karol Kuryluk, editor of a leftist magazine called ”Sygnały”.
+The main organizer of the General Assembly of Cultural Workers for the Defence of Freedom and Progress was the Communist Party of Poland and one of the most important members of the organizing committee was Karol Kuryluk, editor of a leftist magazine called ”Sygnały”.
 The initiators of the event, having learned the lesson from a turbulent course of the Paris Congress, made a controversial decision and excluded from the list of participants the leaders of the Polish vanguard literature, such as Tadeusz Boy-Żeleński, Julian Tuwim or Antoni Słonimski.
 The ZPK Committee justified its decision with a concern that the Lviv meeting might turn into another scandalous “great intellectual feast”.
 What was acceptable in Paris at the time, would not be welcome in the conservative Lviv.
 Additionally, a decision was made to change the character of the congress.
 Instead of the planned Convention of Progressive writers, the organizers opted for an event engaging representatives of all fields of art in an equal manner.
 In Lviv, writers and poets were to sit next to artists from other disciplines as well as employees of cultural institutions engaged in practice or theory of culture and art.

 On the postulates of the General Assembly read as follows: